 The fee for the permit has been waived during the trial.
 Two permits can be issued per household, made up of one resident and one visitor permit.

 To apply for a parking permit please visit Parking Permits.

 The best parking solutions for all users

 The Sunshine Coast health precinct offers ample parking options for visitors and staff.
-Visitors can choose from three parking stations, with a fourth P1 to open in 2017.
+Visitors can choose from four parking stations.
 P1 and P2 multi-deck and P3 at-grade car parks are located at the Sunshine Coast Health Campus.
 Another option is the Secure P Parking Station on Eccles Blvd.